bentoml/BentoML/docs/source/use-cases/diffusion-models/comfyui.rst

     .. image:: ../../_static/img/use-cases/diffusion-models/comfyui/add_input_node.png

-3. Add an outout node by following the same steps as step 2, but selecting "output" instead of "input".
+3. Add an output node by following the same steps as step 2, but selecting "output" instead of "input".
 Connect the output to the output node.

 Save the workflow API
 ---------------------